First aid support to injured wild animals

 (2018) €3.000 awarded

-ALKYONE treats and rehabilitates 600 to 1000 wild animals per year, while they work with around 100 Greek school classes per year.
-Release of the rehabilitated birds always takes place with a school in attendance!
+ALKYONE treats and rehabilitates 600 to 1000 wild animals per year.
+They work with around 100 Greek school classes per year, and the releases of rehabilitated birds always take place with a school in attendance to watch!

 This map is loading. if you can still see this message after a while you may have javascript turned off.